hassangaber/COMP551-p4/README.md

 * Main claim: Current models classifying fake news based on both claims and evidence proves inferior to models based only on evidence.
 This highlights the issue that models are not learning to reason but rather exploit signals in evidence (bias)

-* Goal of this project is to obtain results from the paper on our own and apply models to other language classification datasets with identical dataset formats
+* Goal of this project is to obtain results from the paper on our own and apply models to other language classification datasets with identical dataset formats:
+  * Observe how the metrics from the model with evidence only as input type consistently outpreform metrics from claim & evidence input types with constant computation times and model parameters

 ## Datasets